Grimxjoke/Size/report.md

     * crLiquidation = 1.3

 * Protocol pauses the Size contract for any reason.
-* Bob's collateral drops further and is open for liquidation but his position can't be liquidated due to the modifier.
+* Bob's collateral drops further and is open for liquidation, but his position can't be liquidated due to the modifier.

 If the ETH price continues to drop and reaches 2665 USD/ETH, Bob is now undercollateralized and Alice can't call the Self-Liquidation function either.